aadarsha000/Learning-Javascript/README.md

 # Day-2

 7. #### Function
     Functions are the main “building blocks” of the program.
 They allow the code to be called many times without repetition.

+8. #### Debugging in the browser

+9. #### Coding Style